-- 12. In determining the most appropriate means to achieve the objectives of the application, a number of alternative planning options are assessed below. - 13.
-These options are: - a) Option 1: status quo/do nothing: Do not rezone the Site. - b) Option 2: application to rezone the whole site for urban residential use zoned Lining Z. - c) Option 3: application to rezone only the southern block identified in the Rolleston Structure Plan as Living Z.
+- 13. In determining the most appropriate means to achieve the objectives of the application, a number of alternative planning options are assessed below. - 14.
+These options are: - a) Option 1: status quo/do nothing: Do not rezone the Site. - b) Option 2: application to rezone the whole site for urban residential use zoned Living Z. - c) Option 3: application to rezone whole site as Living 3. - d) Option 4: resource consent: ad hoc land use and subdivision consent for subdivision through non-complying subdivision and land use consents for residential use.

-See PSDP Part 1, HPW Plan Structure
+^{1 1} See PSDP Part 1, HPW Plan Structure